Someone surfing a university website on a laptop

 .com or .co.uk domain names

-These are the normal domain names open to anyone, and though they originally were designed for commercial ventures, they are widely used in any context.
+These are the normal domain names open to anyone, and though they originally were designed for commercial ventures, they are widely used in any context, including as a domain name for academic websites.

 Again, if your project has an international focus, a .com domain may be more suitable, but as so many have already been registered, it may require some naming creativity.